Historic lawns and how today’s modern lawn came about is probably something not many people would ever stop to think about.

 You really need to read the articles above.
 This is the smart way and more importantly the responsible way to go.
 It is more authentic for a historic house, you will help protect our drinking water and the environment, and save a ton of money.

 We all know that there is an extreme problem with the decline of our bee population.
 I chose to purchase Dutch White Clover for it is the traditional clover that has the white flowers that bees and other pollinators love and require.

 Yes I do believe that curb appeal is important and a well manicured lawn is the key to curb appeal.
 You may not have a picture perfect weed-free lawn soaked with chemicals but what is most important is neatness.
 My goal is to allow dandelions to grow, plant the new clover I ordered and spot kill some weeds.
 My most important maintenance will be trimming for a manicured appearance.

 We all know that Round-up can cause cancer to humans and is also killing off our bee population but Monsanto, the corporation that produces Roundup is a strong corporation with politicians in their pockets so unfortunately money rules on this.

 I have purchased 30% Vinegar through Home Depot.
 House-hold vinegar contains only 5% acetic acid therefore you would need to go to a place like Home Depot for a strong 30% acetic acid strength.
 Take 1 gallon of this vinegar plus 2 tablespoons of Dawn dish detergent.
-I put it in my old Roundup spray bottle to kill the weeds growing in my sidewalks etc. I could see results in 2 hours.
-It still comes out to the same price as Roundup – maybe more but I will be doing something better for the environment.
+I put it in my old Roundup spray bottle to kill the weeds growing in my sidewalks etc. The weeds were brown within 2 hours.
+In other areas where there was shade the results were not as good.
+The vinegar still comes out to the same price as Roundup – maybe more but I will be doing something better for the environment.
 If you have any suggestions please post a comment below.

 The following are two very well made videos about the history or lawns, the problems of modern lawns, and what we can do.